nurgasemetey/nurgasemetey.github.io/_posts/what-i-lack-in-osx-after-linux/2022-02-11-what-i-lack-in-osx-after-linux.md

 # File management

 You can't add some app to recommended list for opening files.
 It is especially needed when you want to open some `kt`, `js` or `.cpp` file using `Sublime Text`.
 OS X does not allow intuitive adding unless you must use `Automator` or go to app's `plist` , edit it and run some command to link.
-As workaround, I open terminal and run `cat` command to see content of file.
+As workaround, I open terminal and run `cat` command to see contents of file.